 17 September 2021

 September webinar: Dr Arunima Malik

-Please join us on 17 September for a webinar from Dr Arunima Malik, University of Sydney on supply chain sustainability assessments in Industrial Ecology Virtual Laboratories.
+On 17 September 2021, Dr Arunima Malik from the University of Sydney presented a webinar on supply chain sustainability assessments in Industrial Ecology Virtual Laboratories.

 25 June 2021

 Watch our recording from 25 June 2021 from Dr Giovanni Di Virgilio, NSW Department of Planning, Industry and Environment on climate-resilient planning at local scales: from leveraging real-time observations to next-gen climate modelling.

 3 September 2021

 September webinar: Associate Professor Donna Green and Dr Nathan Cooper

 On 3 September 2021, Associate Professor Donna Green and Dr Nathan Cooper, University of New South Wales presented a webinar on an interactive research project to measure indoor and outdoor air pollution in schools.